Animation Glossary

 Squash and stretch is one of the most fundamental principles of animation, and it is often considered the cornerstone of the art form.
 It involves exaggerating the shape of an object or character to create a sense of movement, weight, and impact.
 This technique is used in both traditional hand-drawn animation and computer-generated animation.

-The purpose of squash and stretch is to add more life and realism to characters and objects, making them appear more dynamic and fluid in their movements.
+The purpose of squash and stretch animation is to add more life and realism to characters and objects, making them appear more dynamic and fluid in their movements.
 When you watch a character in an animated film move, you should feel as if they have weight, mass, and momentum.
 Squash and stretch helps to create this illusion by giving characters an organic sense of motion.

 There are many different ways that squash and stretch can be used in animation.
 For example, if a character jumps up into the air, their body will squash down as they land on the ground before stretching up as they propel themselves back up again.
 This creates a sense of impact and momentum that makes the movement feel more realistic.